Skip to content

 Start with one lecture-heavy cohort.

-If the pilot works, expand from evidence.
-If it does not, the review is still useful because the scope was narrow and the source boundaries were visible.
+Expansion follows evidence.
+If the pilot does not support expansion, the review is still useful because the scope was narrow and the source boundaries were visible.

 Panopto, VLE, LMS, Jisc, and university references are compatibility and review context only.
 They do not imply approval, partnership, sponsorship, or endorsement.